Rania193/devops-trial/README.md

 The original skeleton expected the pipeline to manually fetch the current ECS task definition JSON, edit the container image with jq, and call aws ecs register-task-definition & aws ecs update-service.
 I replaced that approach with Terraform.
 Terraform will be the single source of truth for the ECS service and task definition.
 This avoids configuration drift and gives plan/apply previews.
 On the downside, i had to upload the terraform.tfstate to the repo, which is not a best practice for sure and is a security hazard.
 But in production env we would have remote state stored in S3.

+Also, I used 2 public subnets, but ECS is private (no public IPs), and it's accessing other AWS services through VPC endpoints.
 ## Your Tasks
 1. **Dockerize & Run Locally**
    - Verify you can build and run the FastAPI app locally with Docker.